JoseLion/maybe/README.md

 - **Effects:** When we need to run an effect from a throwing operation, so no value is returned.
 - **Auto-closeables:** When we need to handle resources that need to closed (as in `try-with-resource` blocks)

 We can create simple instances of Maybe using `Maybe.just(value)` or `Maybe.nothing()` so we can chain throwing operations to it that will create the **handlers**.
-We also provide the convenience static methods `.fromResolver(..)` and `.fromEffect(..)` that let us create **handlers** directly from lambda expressions.
+We also provide the convenience static methods `.fromResolver(..)` and `.fromEffect(..)` to create **handlers** directly from lambda expressions.
 Given the built-in lambda expression do not allow checked exception, we provide a few basic functional interfaces like `ThrowingFunction<T, R, E>`, that are just like the built-in ones, but with a `throws E` declaration.
 You can find them all in the [util packages][util-package-ref] of the library.

 ### Resolve handler

 Once a resolver operation runs we'll get a [ResolveHandler][resolve-handler-ref] instance.
-This is the API that let us handle the possible exception and produce a final value, or chain more operations to it.
+This is the API that lets you handle the possible exception and produce a final value, or chain more operations to it.

 ```java
 final Path path = Paths.get("foo.txt");